ansible/tower-cli/docs/ROLE_MANAGEMENT.md

 ### Basic Operations

 The primary use case for roles is adding or removing users and teams from roles.
-In the following example, a user is added to the project use role.
+In the following example, a user is added to the project "use" role.

 ```
 tower-cli role grant --type use --user test_user --project test_project